knebiolo/mast/README.md

 There are multiple strategies for training data.
 In some studies, practioners may sacrifice study tags and place them in strategic locations to simulate what a fish would look like.
 This training data provides excellent information on what a known true positive detection looks like.
 However, some studies do not have the project budget available to sacrifice study tags.
 In this case, the study trains on study tags and assumes all records from study tags are true in the first pass.
 You will note the SQL statement makes this disctinction.
 To train on beacon tags instead, update line SQL to:

 ```
+    sql = '''SELECT tblRaw.FreqCode
+    	     FROM tblRaw
-    sql = "SELECT tblRaw.FreqCode FROM tblRaw LEFT JOIN tblMasterTag ON tblRaw.FreqCode = tblMasterTag.FreqCode WHERE recID == '%s' AND TagType IS NOT 'Study' AND TagType IS NOT 'Test';"%(site)
+    	     LEFT JOIN tblMasterTag ON tblRaw.FreqCode = tblMasterTag.FreqCode
+    	     WHERE recID == '%s' AND TagType IS NOT 'Study' AND TagType IS NOT 'Test';'''%(site)
 ```

 ## Cross-Validate Training Data